anon123319/HMCTS_test/Readme.md

 2. Create the database using this command in your terminal: ‘createdb case_management’

-3. Navigate to the 'config' directory in this repo, in the terminal, and run this command to execute the database schema: `psql -d case_management -f schema.sql`
+3. Navigate to the root directory of this repo, in the terminal, and run this command to execute the database schema: `psql -d case_management -f schema.sql`

 4. Navigate to the 'config' directory in this repo, in the terminal, and run this command to seed